Shunting yard algorithm

 In computer science, the shunting yard algorithm is a method for parsing arithmetical or logical expressions, or a combination of both, specified in infix notation.
-It can produce either a postfix notation string, also known as Reverse Polish notation (RPN), or an abstract syntax tree (AST).
-The algorithm was invented by Edsger Dijkstra and named the "shunting yard" algorithm because its operation resembles that of a railroad shunting yard.
-Dijkstra first described the shunting yard algorithm in the Mathematisch Centrum report MR 34/61.
+It can produce either a postfix notation string, also known as reverse Polish notation (RPN), or an abstract syntax tree (AST).
+The algorithm was invented by Edsger Dijkstra, first published in November 1961, and named because its operation resembles that of a railroad shunting yard.

 Like the evaluation of RPN, the shunting yard algorithm is stack-based.
 Infix expressions are the form of mathematical notation most people are used to, for instance "3 + 4" or "3 + 4 × (2 − 1)".
 For the conversion there are two text variables (strings), the input and the output.
 There is also a stack that holds operators not yet added to the output queue.
 To convert, the program reads each symbol in order and does something based on that symbol.
-The result for the above examples would be (in Reverse Polish notation) "3 4 +" and "3 4 2 1 − × +", respectively.
+The result for the above examples would be (in reverse Polish notation) "3 4 +" and "3 4 2 1 − × +", respectively.

 The shunting yard algorithm will correctly parse all valid infix expressions, but does not reject all invalid expressions.
 For example, "1 2 +" is not a valid infix expression, but would be parsed as "1 + 2".
 The algorithm can however reject expressions with mismatched parentheses.

 The shunting yard algorithm was later generalized into operator-precedence parsing.